 Eat a balanced diet

 Various studies have indicated the benefits of a healthy diet in relation to protecting your eyesight.
 It’s been shown that antioxidants can reduce the risk of cataracts.
-You can increase your intake of antioxidants by eating a diet filled with fruits and dark green and colourful vegetables.
+More Bonuses will be added on when you start to increase your intake of antioxidants by eating a diet filled with fruits and dark green and colourful vegetables.

 Studies have also indicated that eating fish which is rich in omega-3 fatty acids could help reduce your risk of developing macular degeneration.
 It’s also a good idea to supplement your diet with eye vitamins to ensure you are obtaining the correct level of the nutrients your body requires to protect your eyesight.

 The various dangers associated with smoking also relate to the health of your eyes.
 Those who smoke are at a higher risk of developing various age-related eye conditions, such as cataracts, macular degeneration, and uveitis.
 If you are struggling to quit smoking, then seek advice from your doctor or healthcare team.